 Flashpoint is proud to be an authorized provider of the DoD SkillBridge program which provides opportunities for Service Members to gain valuable civilian work experience through specific industry training and internships.

-The Engineering department is offering SkillBridge opportunities in the following areas: Web Scraping, Quality Assurance, Front End Development, VM Management and Cloud Networking, and more.
+The Engineering department is offering SkillBridge opportunities in the following areas: Web Scraping, Front End Development, VM Management and Cloud Networking, and more.

 Under the SkillBridge Program, Flashpoint hosts active-duty U.S. military members for skilled employment training for up to the final six months of active-duty obligated service.
 The SkillBridge Program/Role with Flashpoint will run 90 - 180 days.
 DoD SkillBridge offerings can be based on any open role within the company, given appropriate experience, interest, availability, and capacity to train.
 If you have experience in any of the following areas or are interested in learning about additional opportunities, apply today!